Deeplite/neutrino/docs/zoo.rst

 .. note::

     As it can be observed the data_loaders are provided based on the corresponding model (`model_name`).
-Different object detection models consider inputs/outputs in different formats, and thus the our `data_splits` are formatted according to the needs of the model.
+Different object detection models consider inputs/outputs in different formats, and thus the `data_splits` are formatted according to the needs of the model.

 .. _zoo_usage_load_models:

 Loading Models
 --------------

-Models are provided with weights pretrained on specific datasets.
+Models are provided with pretrained weights on specific datasets.
 Thus, one could load a model ``X`` pretrained on dataset ``Y``, for getting the appropriate weights.

 .. _zoo_usage_load_models_classification: